iannesbitt/readgssi/README.md

 - number of seconds

 ```
-readgssi.py -i DZT__001.DZT -p 20 -s 6
+readgssi.py -i DZT__001.DZT -p 20 -s 6 -g 50
 ```
 The above command will create and save a plot named "DZT__001.png" with a y-size of 20 inches and stack the x-axis to 6 times shorter than the original data array.
+The script will apply a gain of 50, meaning that contrast will be increased by a factor of 50 (`-g 50`).

 ```
-readgssi.py -i DZT__001.DZT -p "auto" -s "auto" -g
+readgssi.py -i DZT__001.DZT -p "auto" -s "auto" -g 0.5 -m
 ```
 This will create the same plot but matplotlib will determine the y-axis size and the autostacking algorithm will stack the x-axis to approximately 2.5\*y for optimal display.
-The `-g` flag will draw a histogram for each data channel.
+Data will be plotted with a gain value of 0.5, which means the plot contrast will be reduced by half (`-g 0.5`).
+The `-m` flag will draw a histogram for each data channel.

 ```
 readgssi.py -i DZT__001.DZT -o test.csv -f CSV